-Opinions can vary when it comes to how essential primers are to a makeup routine.
+Opinions vary when it comes to whether primers are essential to a makeup routine.
 We've written about the debate before.
-Some people sit in the yes camp, while others might think it's just a waste of a product.
+Some people sit in the "yes" camp, while others might think it's "just a waste of a product."
 Either way, there's no denying that primers can be helpful in the quest for flawless makeup.
 They set the stage, so to speak, for your products and can help your makeup last throughout the day.
 Some can even hydrate if you've got dry skin, while others can get your oily skin under control.

-"Primer is not necessary, in my opinion, for a day-to-day wear but for that completely perfect makeup look," says celebrity makeup artist Maud Laceppe, whose clients include Vanessa Paradis and Julianne Moore.
-"It will give more of a Photoshopped finish.
+"Primer is not necessary, in my opinion, for day-to-day wear, but for that completely perfect makeup look," says celebrity makeup artist Maud Laceppe, whose clients include Vanessa Paradis and Julianne Moore.
+"It will give more of a photoshopped finish.
 Primer will definitely make your makeup last longer.
 It smoothes the fine lines, evens out the skin tone, and reduces the size of your pores."

-And when you have mature skin, you might have other concerns, too, like fine lines and dryness.
-There are primers that can help with those—and the same rule for choosing a one applies here.
+And when you have mature skin, you might have other concerns, like fine lines and dryness.
+Some primers can help with those—and the same rule for choosing one applies here.
 "No matter your age, you should always choose a primer that addresses your skin type and feels good on your face.
 Every face is different!" says Christine Cherbonnier, Yoko Ono's personal makeup artist.
-"If you have concerns about fine lines, I suggest trying a primer with a lighter weight—typically those sit best on mature skin without accentuating what you're trying to smooth out.
+"If you have concerns about fine lines, I suggest trying a primer with a lighter weight.
+Typically those sit best on mature skin without accentuating what you're trying to smooth out.
 I know it may seem like you should add extra coverage as your skin ages, but try to resist the urge if you can.
 Mature skin is beautiful and can really benefit from a lighter touch."

-Across the board, though, most of the makeup artists I spoke to for this story said that women over 40 should look for a primer that's hydrating.
-"The older you get the drier your skin starts becoming," says Carissa Ferreri, whose clients include Annette Bening and Gina Rodriguez.
-"Someone younger usually has oilier and/or acne-prone skin.
+Across the board, though, most of the makeup artists I spoke to for this story said women over 40 should look for a hydrating primer.
+"The older you get, the drier your skin starts becoming," says Carissa Ferreri, whose clients include Annette Bening and Gina Rodriguez.
+"Someone younger usually has oilier or acne-prone skin.
 I would apply a mattifying primer for a younger client and focus on the T-zone.
-For mature skin, I like to use a primer that imparts illumination and brightening, such as Lancôme's Prep and Hydrate Primer."
+For mature skin, I like to use a primer that imparts illumination and brightening, such as Lancôme's Prep and Hydrate Primer ($35)."

-"If you have normal to dry mature skin and just want to feel fresh and hydrated without the usual shimmery additives which can sit in fine lines, I recommend the Too Faced Hangover Replenishing Face Primer." — Cherbonnier
+"If you have normal to dry mature skin and just want to feel fresh and hydrated without the usual shimmery additives, which can sit in fine lines, I recommend the Too Faced Hangover Replenishing Face Primer," suggests Cherbonnier.

 "Supergoop!'s Unseen Sunscreen SPF 40 is a miracle for more mature skin.
-It's an instant pore eraser and creates a velvety smooth texture ideal for makeup application.
+It's an instant pore eraser that creates a velvety smooth texture ideal for makeup application.
 There is a flip side!
-This product has dimethicone in it, which looks great on most mature skin but can cause breakouts in younger, more oily skin." — Cherbonnier
+This product has dimethicone in it, which looks great on most mature skin but can cause breakouts in younger, more oily skin," says Cherbonnier.